camdenvoigt/TwigScript/README.md

 ## Questions

 ### How was testing done
+There are unit tests to make sure the basic functionality works as expected.
+These could be even more though and probably should be as even basic functionality like `>=` needs to always work in a programming language.
+I also did a lot of manual testing running twigscript and writing programs.

 ### What worked?
 Honestly, most of what I tried worked.
 I especially liked using rust Enum types and match statements.
 They work really well for a problem like this.
 The enum types just really felt like a natural way to express an AST and then parse an AST.